dolopichtis/studying-portfolio/tables/README.md

 # Abstract

-This is the realization of the third part of the second practical assignment of the front-end course of [SH++ school](https://programming.org.ua)
-The basic idea is to creating simple table rendering JS library.
+This is the realization of the third assignment of the front-end course of [SH++ school](https://programming.org.ua) The basic idea is to creating simple table rendering JS library.

 One can watch the page here: <https://dolopichtis.github.io/studying-portfolio/tables/>